 Honestly, I believe he is worried more about aging and us getting sick too.
-About the time he started reading about fasting I was reading about my friend Stephanie who had started the thirty day healing green broth challenge.
-It was kind of the best of both worlds; Lenny wanted to fast, I did not too, but I was willing give bone broth a try as it was an option in his fasting research.
+About the time he started reading about fasting, I was reading about my friend Stephanie who had started the thirty-day healing green broth challenge.
+It was kind of the best of both worlds; Lenny wanted to fast, I did not too, but I was willing to give the bone broth a try and it was an option in his fasting research.

-Here is what I have researched on the differences between stock, broth and bone broth as well as healing green broth.
+Here is what I have researched on the differences between stock, broth, and bone broth as well as healing green broth.

 Bone Broth – is made using bones that roasted and then simmered with water for a long period of time.
-Everyone I talked to said not to add herbs, carrots or celery.
+Everyone I have talked to said not to add herbs, carrots or celery.
 To keep it as pure as possible.
 The purpose is to not add extra ingredients such as sugar (from carrots) and to keep all the nutrients the bones provide.
 After roasting the bones they are simmered with water, onion and you can add garlic for three days.
 The goal is to extract all the gelatin and minerals from the bones.
 It will be very gelatinous.

 Healing Green Broth – is a mixture of rich bone broth and fresh herbs blended together and then enjoyed.
-I add Vital Proteins Collagen and grass fed butter to the one we enjoy for lunch.
+I add Vital Proteins Collagen and grass-fed butter to the one we enjoy for lunch.
 It is really very filling and I feel satisfied enjoying it for lunch.
 If I am extra hungry I might add a salad alongside.

-I want it to be as sugar and salt free as possible, otherwise, what is the purpose.
-I add half of a yellow onion and some garlic, then let it simmer and do it’t thing for three days.
-I have to admit I was skeptical at first but now I am digging this recipe as it is rich and flavorful as well I tend to feel pretty good after a few days of enjoying.
-Plus, longer nails is a treat!
+I want it to be as sugar and salt-free as possible, otherwise, what is the purpose.
+I add half of a yellow onion and some garlic, then let it simmer and do its thing for three days.
+I have to admit I was skeptical at first but now I am digging this recipe as it is rich and flavorful as well I tend to feel pretty good after a few days of enjoying it.
+Plus, longer nails are a treat!

-Beef Bone Broth
+Recipe: Beef Bone Broth

 I use a 5 1/4 quart dutch oven to cook the broth in – makes between 12 – 14 (1 cup) servings.

-5 – 6 pounds grass fed beef bones
+- 5 pounds grass-fed beef bones

-18 cups of water
+- 20 cups of water

-1/2 yellow onion, paper left on
+- 1/2 yellow onion, paper left on

-3 cloves garlic, smashed and paper left on
+- 3 cloves garlic, smashed and paper left on

-drizzle olive oil
+- drizzle olive oil

-Preheat oven to 250.
+- Preheat oven to 250.

-Slide into the oven and roast for 3 hours.
+- Slide into the oven and roast for 3 hours.
 Every hour, I use a wooden spoon to move the bones around.

-Remove from the oven, place on the stove on medium heat and add the water, onion and garlic.
+- Remove from the oven, place on the stove on medium heat, and add the water, onion, and garlic.
 Bring to a boil.